GoogleCloudPlatform/k8s-multicluster-ingress/demo/README.md

 # kubemci demo

 This directory contains code for kubemci demo.
-To try it out, follow the setup instructions detailed below and then run `demo.sh`.
+To try it out, download/build `kubemci`, follow the setup instructions detailed below and then run `demo.sh`.
+After creating the multicluster ingress, the script will keep connecting to its IP address until it receives a CTRL-C. This is to show when the loadbalancer has been fully setup.
+(TODO: automatically detect when the loadbalancer is fully setup.)

 # Setup